Prabhakar-Naik/senior-java-developer/README.md

 <h3>Disadvantages of Redis Locks:</h3>
 Not fully fault-tolerant: If the Redis master node fails before the lock acquisition is replicated to the slave nodes, a new master can be elected, and the lock may be granted to multiple processes (split-brain problem).
 However, Redis provides mechanisms like Redis Sentinel and Redis Cluster to mitigate this risk.<br>
 Potential for liveliness issues: If a process holding a lock crashes or becomes unresponsive before setting the expiration, the lock may remain held indefinitely, causing a denial of service.
+<h2>5.
+Choosing Between ZooKeeper and Redis for Distributed Locks</h2>
+<h3>ZooKeeper:</h3> Choose ZooKeeper for applications that require strong consistency and high reliability, such as critical financial systems or coordination of distributed databases.
+<h3>Redis:</h3>Choose Redis for applications that prioritize performance and have less stringent consistency requirements, such as caching, session management, or high-traffic web applications.<br>
+In practice, the choice between ZooKeeper and Redis depends on the specific requirements of the application, the trade-offs between consistency and performance, and the complexity of implementation.

 # 17. Spring Boot and Spring Cloud for Microservices.

 # 18. Service Discovery (Consul, Eureka, Kubernetes).
 # 19. API Gateways (Zuul, NGINX, Spring Cloud Gateway).
 # 20. Inter-service Communication (REST, gRPC, Kafka).